 I just read this again and realize that I am making no sense whatsoever.
 Is it farmhouse or salty nautical I’m after?
 I guess the heat has melted my brain a bit.

-A bit of styling and I was done!
+A bit of styling of my Ikea Hejne shelf and I was done!
 I guess that solved the farmhouse vs. nautical dilemma.

 The wood grain does show through and it looks so much better than what I had originally envisioned.